Denil Maldonado: Los Angeles FC

 On 22 December 2022, Maldonado joined MLS side Los Angeles FC for the 2023 season on loan with an option to buy.

+Universitatea Craiova

+On 9 January 2024, Maldonado joined Liga I club Universitatea Craiova on loan until 31 December 2024 for a rumoured fee of €200,000, with an option to buy.

+Rubin Kazan

+On 10 July 2025, Maldonado signed a four-year contract with Rubin Kazan in Russia.

 International career

 Under-17

 Maldonado represented Honduras at the 2015 FIFA U-17 World Cup in Chile.

 Under-20

 Maldonado played with the Honduras U-20 at the 2018 Central American and Caribbean Games in Colombia.
 He played in all five games and scored a goal against Trinidad and Tobago.

 Under 23

 On 23 July 2019, Maldonado was selected to represent Honduras at the 2019 Pan American Games in Lima, Peru.
 He captained the team throughout the tournament and sent Honduras to the final after converting the decisive penalty in a penalty shoot-out against Mexico.
 He played in the gold medal match as Honduras lost 4–1 to Argentina.

 Senior

 He made his debut for senior national team on 5 September 2019 in a friendly against Puerto Rico, as a starter.